aws-samples/serverless-patterns/cdk-sfn-dmap-df/README.md

     npm install
     ```

-4. Deploy the CDK stack to your default AWS account and region:
+4. Run tests:

     ```bash
+    npm test
+    ```

+    This runs the CDK stack assertions and the local durable function tests using `LocalDurableTestRunner`.
+The durable function tests verify the three-operation workflow (validate → wait → update) and price tier assignment without deploying to AWS.

+5. Deploy the CDK stack to your default AWS account and region:

+    ```bash
     cdk deploy
     ```

-5. Note the outputs from the CDK deployment process.
+6. Note the outputs from the CDK deployment process.
 These contain the resource names and ARNs used for testing.

 ## How it works